BeastByteAI/falcon/README.md

 - Simplicity: With Falcon, training a comprehensive Machine Learning pipeline is as easy as writing a single line of code.
 - Flexibility: Falcon offers a range of pre-set configurations, enabling swift interchangeability of internal components with just a minor parameter change.
-- Extendability: Falcon's modular design, along with its extension registration procedure, allows seamless integration with virtually any framework.
-- Portability: A standout feature of Falcon is its deep native support for [ONNX](https://onnx.ai/) models.
-This lets you export complex pipelines into a single ONNX graph, irrespective of the underlying frameworks.
-As a result, your model can be conveniently deployed on any platform or with almost any programming language, all without dependence on the training environment.
+- Portability: A standout feature of Falcon is its deep native support for [FNNX](https://github.com/BeastByteAI/FNNX)/[ONNX](https://onnx.ai/) models.
+This lets you export complex pipelines into a single production-ready file, irrespective of the underlying frameworks.
+As a result, your model can be conveniently deployed without any dependency on the training environment.

-## Future Developments 🔮

-Falcon ML is under active development.
-We've already implemented a robust and production-ready core functionality, but there's much more to come.
-We plan to introduce many new features by the end of the year, so stay tuned!

 ⭐ If you liked the project, please support us with a star!